What is Asbestos?

 Asbestos Exposure On the Job

 Asbestos was once referred to as the “miracle mineral” for its resistance to fire, heat, water, chemicals, and electricity.
-As a result, it was widely used in products and trades including:
+As a result, it was widely used across a variety of industries including:

 - and more

 Workers across industries were exposed firsthand at work, and asbestos fibers also attached to their clothing and person, exposing their spouses and families at home.